 Of urban strolls and hilly hikes7th November 2010

-Sometimes, it takes what feels like an age for a trip report to become reality and an end of August visit to Aberdeen and Braemar has become an example.
-Various things can delay the burst of inspiration that’s needed to write these things with a busy work life and after work fatigue not helping.
-That well may be but I need to ensure that I get out into the outdoors from time to time but that’s a work in progress for now.
+Sometimes, it takes what feels like an age for a trip report to become reality, and an end of August visit to Aberdeen and Braemar has become an example.
+Various things can delay the burst of inspiration that’s needed to write these things, with a busy work life and after work fatigue not helping.
+That well may be, but I need to ensure that I get out into the outdoors from time to time, even if that’s a work in progress for now.

 It was having a look at old photos that put the idea of heading to Aberdeen into my head in the first place.
 After all, it had been over a decade since I made that solitary visit to the place to attend a scientific conference during the week after the death of Princess Diana.
 It helped that there was a bank holiday weekend in the offing at the end of August and that I fancied a getaway that didn’t need too much energy expenditure when it came to planning.
 What was needed was a place to base myself that would keep me occupied regardless of whatever weather was there at the time.

 In the event, I was to find enough rain to make me wonder if I had continued too far north.
 After all, Edinburgh looked resplendent if busy during the short time that I could spend there in between trains.
 A trot that evening saw me caught out in a heavy downpour that had me catching a bus from Old Aberdeen, a very pretty spot in the right weather, back to the city centre where I grabbed some food before returning to my lodgings for the night.

 Saturday started much better when it came to weather, with blue skies and sunshine doing the Granite City a few favours.
 It was only right that I spent some time in Union Terrace Gardens while I walked back to Old Aberdeen to see it in better light.
 However, the good weather was short-lived and after grabbing a few photos of the University of Aberdeen’s King’s College, I found myself sheltering while awaiting the abatement of a light rain shower.